On the dynamics of trap models in Z^d

+As in previous arguments, we will leave implicit many times below that claims hold for a.e.~$\ups$. $P$ and $E$ remain as notation for the probability and expectation with respect to the distribution of the dynamical random variables ($X$ and the $\hat T_i^{(j)}$'s).
+We first consider for $T>0$

-Arguing as in the proofs of Lemmas~\ref{lm:conv} and~\ref{lm:conv1} above, we first fix an arbitrary $\eta>0$, and then choose $S$ as in Remark~\ref{rmk:conv2}.
-Then on the event that $\bce_S>T$ and outside an event of vanishing probability as $\eps\to0$, the integral on the right of~(\ref{eq:comp2}) is bounded above by
+We will argue as in the proofs of Lemmas~\ref{lm:conv1} and~\ref{lm:conv2} above.
+Let us first fix an arbitrary $\eta>0$, and then choose $S$ as in the second point of Remark~\ref{rmk:conv2}.
+Then on the event that $\eps\bce_{\nu_\eps S}>T$ and outside an event of vanishing probability as $\eps\to0$, the integral on the right of~(\ref{eq:comp2}) is bounded above by